dotnet/docs/docs/framework/release-notes/2024/04-april-security-and-quality-rollup.md

 #### ASP.NET

-Addresses an issue with `JavaScriptSerializer` where after installing the January Security and Quality update, there is a performance degradation. (*Applies to: .NET Framework 4.6.2, 4.7, 4.7.1,4.7.2, 4.8, 4.8.1*)
+Addresses an issue with `JavaScriptSerializer` where after installing the January Security and Quality update, there is a performance degradation. (*Applies to: .NET Framework 4.6.2, 4.7, 4.7.1,4.7.2, 4.8, 4.8.1.*)

 #### CLR

-Addressed an issue with thread pool recycled lists becoming unresponsive on multi-CPU-group computers (*applies to: .NET Framework 4.6.2, 4.7, 4.7.1, 4.7.2, 4.8, 4.8.1*).
+Addressed an issue with thread pool recycled lists becoming unresponsive on multi-CPU-group computers. (*Applies to: .NET Framework 4.6.2, 4.7, 4.7.1, 4.7.2, 4.8, 4.8.1.*)

-+ Addressed an issue where Interlocked.Read from 32-bit apps are much slower on some computers. (*applies to: .NET Framework 4.8.1*)
+Addressed an issue where Interlocked.Read from 32-bit apps are much slower on some computers. (*Applies to: .NET Framework 4.8.1.*)

 #### Compilers